-As a mom, who also wears the hat of a Holistic Nutritionist, I put my foot down on man-made colors.
-There’s nothing about them that I feel good with and I don’t feed them to my kids, even on celebratory days.
-So what’s a mom like me to do about Easter eggs??
+As a mom wearing the Holistic Nutritionist hat, I put my foot down on man-made colors.
+There’s nothing about ’em I feel good with and I don’t feed ’em to my kids, even on celebratory days.
+So what’s a mom to do about Easter eggs?

-I love the tradition of egg dyeing and grew up using the PAAS Kits.
-That smell of vinegar and the fizzy colors were magical and I loved finding the eggs – so bright and bold – hiding in the green grass on Easter morning.
-I wanted my kids to have these memories too.
+I love dyeing eggs and grew up using the PAAS Kits.
+The rich smell of vinegar and the fizzy colors were magical and finding the eggs – bright and bold – in the green grass on Easter morning was a memory I wanted my kids to have too.

-As a family, we dye our eggs with homemade, real food dye that is definitely not as quick ‘n easy as fizzy tablets, or nearly as colorful, but they are earthy and beautiful in their own way 🌷 Here’s the recipe I use to dye eggs naturally.
-This one is good too.
+As a family, we dye eggs with homemade, real food dye that is not as quick ‘n easy as fizzy tablets, or nearly as colorful, but earthy and beautiful in their own way 🌷 Here’s the recipe I use to dye eggs naturally.
+This is good too.

 I feel good about my kids eating eggs that have been colored with a natural stain.
 When Easter rolls around my kids don’t blink an eye at the onion skins and paprika marinating for orange dye.
 Or, the coffee brewing with dill seeds for brown dye.
 Or, the beets for purple eggs.
 Their favorite is to draw pictures on the eggs with a grey crayon before dipping them in these dyes.